ding-lab/SomaticSV/README.md

     - Somatic score is greater than 30
     - For a small variant (<1000 bases) in the normal sample, the fraction of reads with MAPQ0 around either breakend doesn't exceed 0.4

+## Cromwell updates

+Starting in January 2020 (cromwell branch) SomaticSV workflow is being run on Cromwell using CromwellRunner.
+Consequently, the simple workflow management under Rabix described below is being phased out, and this project is principally to develop and test the docker image

 # Run Notes

 There are a number of ways to run SomaticSV workflow, as discussed in Development Notes below.
 The following instructions